cadehaley/Bartlett_CSCI2270_FinalProject/README.md

 **How to compile with make file**

 - Download main.cpp, AddressBook.cpp, AddressBook.h, and Makefile
-- Move all file to the same directory
+- Move all the files to the same directory
 - Goto the folder with the terminal
 - Type "make" to compile the program
 - To run type "./main"